Skip to main content

 }]'

-As described in Expose Your Application, the client needs Tetrate Envoy Gateway's external IP address:
+As described in Expose Your Application, the client needs Tetrate Envoy Gateway's external IP address or port-forwarded address.

 curl --head -HHost:www.example.com \